 If you see a larger bee coming in and out of a hole in wood, for example, a fence post or pergola, that is a carpenter bee.
 They build their home in unstained and unpainted wood.
 They create a hole in wood that appears as though it was created with a power drill, perfectly round.
 You will find a small pile of sawdust underneath the hole.
 Unlike bumblebees, carpenter bees are solitary.
 The female carpenter bee lays her egg in the holes in wood they create.
 Males cannot sting but may fly at you aggressively.
 Females can sting but do not unless you stick your finger in their nesting hole or swat them.

 European and Southern yellow jackets are our least favorite flying insect at Little Giant Beekeepers.
-If you’ve been stung and it hurt like heck, then you might have encountered a yellow jacket.
+If you get stung and it hurt like heck, it is probably a yellow jacket.
 Due to the similarity in coloring and size, yellow jackets are often mistaken for the more docile honeybees.

 One big differentiator from a honeybee is yellow jackets have a narrow waist and are hairless.
 They have a shiny yellow and black striped abdomen.
 Their coloring can make them look like bees, but they are in the wasp family.
 They do not have pollen baskets on their legs since they do not pollinate.

 A main yellow jacket descriptor is their personality.
 They are aggressive.
-They can sting multiple times with their barb, and it is quite painful.
-They will aggressively defend their nest and do not die after stinging you.
+They sting multiple times with their barb, and it is quite painful.
+Plus, they aggressively defend their nest and do not die after stinging you.
 You will not usually find yellow jackets on a flower or in a garden unless they have a nest nearby.
 Yellow jackets are considered carnivorous and eat other insects like ants.

 Southern yellow jackets build their nest out of a paper fiber; it almost looks like papier mache.